aojah1/agentic-ai-landing-zone/README.md

     >>Follow this instruction on how to deploy your tools (Custom Functions) into Oracle DataScience using MCP architecture https://blogs.oracle.com/ai-and-datascience/post/hosting-mcp-servers-on-oci-data-science

+TBD: ADD HOW TO DEPLOY STEP BY STEP AN MCP SERVER

 ## MCP Server Library
     cd mcp_server